Networkengineer1993/Ansible/Network SOP/Install mode upgrade issue.md

 NET17658-LAN-FARNBOROUGH.CE3#
 ```

-Issue was idenified in #dir flash:
+Issue was idenified in #dir flash: after copied new IOS image into flash we run this command #clear install state this was caused to extract the new IOS

 ```bash
 NET17658-LAN-FARNBOROUGH.CE3#dir flash: